DACA-DEV-TEAM/todo-cli-app/readme.md

 ### 💾 Using MongoDB or MySQL as a database
 This TO-DO CLI app can be used with either MongoDB or MySQL as a database.
 To configure the application to use the desired database, update the .env file in the root of your project with the corresponding environment variables.
 #### 🍃 MongoDB Configuration
-To use MongoDB as your database, set the DATABASE environment variable to mongodb and provide the MongoDB connection URI in the `MONGO_URI` variable.
+To use MongoDB as your database, provide the MongoDB connection URI in the `MONGO_URI` variable and choose it on cli menu.
 #### 🐬 MySQL Configuration
-To use MySQL as your database, set the DATABASE environment variable to mysql and provide the MySQL connection details in the `MYSQL_HOST`, 'MYSQL_USER', and `MYSQL_PASSWORD` variables.
+To use MySQL as your database provide the MySQL connection details in the `MYSQL_HOST`, 'MYSQL_USER', and `MYSQL_PASSWORD` variables and choose it on cli menu.

 ### 📥 Installation